developer-onizuka/azureBlob/README.md

   --account-key $HOT_KEY
 ```

 # 5-1.
-Create a container named "myfirstblob" instead of using account-key
+Create a container named "myfirstblob" instead of using account Access key
 You can use --auto-mode instead of --account-key.
 ```
 az storage container create \